team-telnyx/telnyx-video-ios/README.md

 import TelnyxVideoSdk
 ```

-6. Disable BITCODE: Go to the Build Settings tab of your project target, search for “bitcode” and set it to “NO”
+6. Disable BITCODE: Go to the Build Settings tab of your `Target`, search for `bitcode` keyword and set it to `NO`.

 7. You are all set! 🚀
 </br>